Last Updated on June 1, 2021 by queenie mak

 - What to bring: light hiking shoes, water, snacks, smartphone (for taking photos and navigation), flash light or headlamp

-How to get to the start of Braemar Hill Hiking Trail
+How to get to the start of Braemar Hill Hike

-The easiest way to get up to Braemar Hill is by taking a bus or minibus to Braemar Hill Bus Terminus (see map).
+The easiest way to get up to the Braemar Hill peak is by taking a bus or minibus to Braemar Hill Bus Terminus (see map).

 Depending on where you are in the city, there are many bus and minibus options.